The first modern humans

-Probably the first modern people to leave Africa – taking their red ochre and seashell necklaces with them – first went through Egypt, around the Red Sea to the Arabian Peninsula.
+Probably this second wave of modern people to leave Africa – taking their red ochre and seashell necklaces with them – first went through Egypt, around the Red Sea to the Arabian Peninsula.

 Some people may have crossed the Red Sea to the Arabian Peninsula from Eretria, where you can see Arabia across the water.
 Still most people lived in Africa.
 Other people went north up the Persian Gulf into West Asia, following the fish.

 Early farming in Africa – millet and donkeys

 Starting around 8500 BC, people in Africa began to claim land and start farming.
 Groups of people were fighting and killing each other in what’s now Kenya by 8000 BC.
 People in Sudan domesticated millet and sorghum and donkeys.
 About this time, the first people in West Asia evolved to have lighter skin, and some of them married Africans, so Africans living nearer to West Asia, in Egypt and Ethiopia and Libya, came to have lighter skin than other Africans.

 In West Africa, people started to press palm oil.
 In Egypt, people began to keep bees for honey and grow figs. As these African crops spread to West Asia, West Asian crops like wheat and barley, and dates, chickpeas and lentils also spread to Africa.